Sonya Deville: Fire and Desire (2017–2020)

-Singles competition and non-wrestling role (2020–present)

 After Rose entered a storyline love triangle with Otis and Dolph Ziggler in 2020, it was revealed on the April 3 episode of SmackDown that Deville was working with Ziggler to keep Otis from Rose.
 Deville then accompanied Ziggler to his match against Otis at WrestleMania 36 on April 5, during which she was attacked by Rose, who aligned herself with Otis.
 Later that month, Deville called Rose out to brand her selfish, vow to "ruin Rose's life", and attack her.
 On the May 22 episode of SmackDown, Deville and Ziggler defeated Otis and Rose in a tag team match.
 In July, Deville attacked Rose backstage and proceeded to cut her hair.
 The two were originally scheduled to compete in a hair vs. hair match at SummerSlam, but due to Deville's obligation to appear in court following the attempted kidnapping at her home, her lawyer advised her against cutting her hair short; therefore, the stipulation was changed to a No Disqualification Loser Leaves WWE match.
 Deville lost the match to Rose at the event in August.
 She began a hiatus after the defeat.